samrit2442/R-Shiny-Practice/README.md

 # R-Shiny-Practice

-This is the example and exercises of Mastering Shiny by Hadley Wickham.
+This git repo is the example and exercises of Mastering Shiny by Hadley Wickham.